 Murray Chapman <email@example.com>

-During the chase scene at the end of the film the windows in the taxi are down during close-up shots and up during long shots.
+In the far shots during the chase scene at the end it is obvious that the driver and passenger in the taxi are Travolta and Alley's stunt doubles.
 See more »

 Was this review helpful to you?